cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 measurement, the Client MUST generate this nonce using a CSPRNG.
 This is required in order to leverage security analysis for the privacy definition of
 {{DPRS23}}, which assumes the nonce is chosen at random prior to generating the report.
+Uniqueness of the nonce is not sufficient because the verification key is controlled by the attacker.

-Other security considerations may require the nonce to be non-repeating.
+Other security considerations may require the nonce to be non-repeating in a given context.
 For example, to achieve differential privacy it is necessary to avoid "over exposing" a report by including it too many times in a single batch or across multiple batches.
 It is RECOMMENDED that the nonce generated by the Client be used by the Aggregators for replay protection.

 ## The Public Share